Pull-back of quasi-log structures: Simple connectedness of log canonical log Fano pairs

-holds by the Riemann--Roch formula (see, for example, \cite[Example 18.3.9]{fulton}).
-Thus we obtain $\deg f=1$.
-Therefore, $X$ is simply connected. \end{proof}

-\begin{rem} By \cite[Corollary 1.3 (2)]{hacon-mckernan}, we can easily see that a semi log canonical Fano variety is rationally chain connected.
+\begin{rem} By \cite[Corollary 1.3 (2)]{hacon-mckernan}, we can easily see that a log Fano pair with only semi-log canonical singularities is rationally chain connected.
 However, \cite[4.13 Theorem]{kollar} does not always hold for {\em{non-normal}} rationally chain connected varieties.
 Note that a nodal rational curve $C$ is rationally chain connected such that $\pi_1(C)$ is infinite.
-Therefore, the proof of Theorem \ref{thm-fujita} does not work for semi log canonical Fano varieties. \end{rem}
+Therefore, the proof of Theorem \ref{f-thm6.1} does not work for log Fano pairs with only semi-log canonical singularities. \end{rem}

-The following well-known example shows some subtleties on log canonical Fano varieties.
+The following well-known example shows some subtleties on log Fano pairs with only log canonical singularities.
+Example \ref{f-ex6.3} says that Theorem \ref{f-thm6.1} does not always hold when $-(K_X+\Delta)$ is only nef and big.